GovTechSG/seed-docs-new/onboard-device/vendor.md

   ![tanium](../images/onboarding-instructions-for-windows/tanium.png)

-  ?> You may receive a desktop notification that your device has been renamed according to convention, and that a timed restart will occur in 5 minutes.
-This is completely expected, and you should save any existing work to prevent data loss.
-Alternatively, you can also opt to manually restart your device, after receiving the desktop notification, to speed up the process.
-As the naming convention is required for administrative purposes, please refrain from renaming your device thereafter.
+  ?> You will receive a desktop notification that your device will be renamed according to our standard convention, followed by an automatic restart in 5 minutes.
+Please save your work to avoid data loss.
+You can also manually restart your device after the notification for a quicker update.
+Keep in mind that this naming convention is necessary for administrative purposes, so avoid renaming your device afterward.

 </details>